K1SysAdmin/CaeReflex/README.md

 - a normalized case identifier and summary;
 - detected CAE formats and tools;
-- extracted metadata from Gmsh, OpenFOAM, and VTK/ParaView-compatible artefacts;
+- extracted metadata from Gmsh, OpenFOAM, and VTK/ParaView-compatible simulations;
 - inspection status and warnings;
 - provenance events describing what was inspected or exported;
 - an agent-readable context object for Custom GPTs, Claude, and other agents;